Home » Can Muslims Celebrate Halloween Or Is It Haram?

 The History of Halloween: A Journey through Time

 Halloween, also known as All Hallows’ Eve, traces its origins back to the ancient Celtic festival of Samhain (pronounced “sow-in”).
-Samhain marked the end of the harvest season and the beginning of winter in the Celtic calendar.

 This transition between seasons was believed to be a mystical time when the boundary between the living and the spirit world was thin, allowing ghosts and other supernatural entities to cross over into our realm.